Are sport and exercise sciences students getting feedback they can use?

 What are the unique feedback needs in sport and exercise sciences?

 Students need feedback that addresses both theory and performance.
-Verbal guidance during coaching and laboratory work enables immediate adjustment; written commentary anchors reflection and planning.
-Effective practice prioritises specificity, alignment to the assessment brief and marking criteria, and a direct line of sight to what to do next.
-Staff should calibrate how they pitch feedback across classroom, lab, and field settings so students can translate comments into concrete changes in technique and academic work.
+Verbal guidance during coaching and laboratory work supports immediate adjustment; written commentary anchors reflection and planning.
+Effective practice is specific, aligns to the assessment brief and marking criteria, and makes the next step obvious.
+Staff should calibrate feedback across classroom, lab, and field settings so students can translate comments into concrete changes in technique and academic work.

 How do current feedback practices affect learning?

-Where feedback arrives quickly and focuses on action, students correct techniques and refine academic work within the same teaching cycle.
-Where comments are generic or delayed, students disengage and repeat errors.
-Programmes that adopt consistent structures (criteria-referenced comments plus feed-forward) and standardise turnaround create a predictable rhythm students can rely on.
-Regular calibration of marking and spot checks on specificity tighten practice and reduce variability across modules.
+When feedback arrives quickly and focuses on action, students can correct techniques and refine academic work within the same teaching cycle.
+When comments are generic or delayed, students disengage and repeat errors.
+Programmes that standardise turnaround and use a consistent structure, such as criteria-referenced comments plus feed-forward actions, create a predictable rhythm students can rely on.
+Regular marking calibration and spot checks for specificity tighten practice and reduce variability across modules.

 What feedback do students in sport and exercise sciences expect and prefer?

-Students prefer a blend: on-the-spot verbal advice during practicals, short written notes that map to criteria, and artefacts they can revisit, such as annotated exemplars or short clips.
+Students tend to prefer a blend: on-the-spot verbal advice during practicals, short written notes that map to criteria, and artefacts they can revisit, such as annotated exemplars or short clips.
 Video analysis supports self-correction between sessions, while concise rubrics reduce ambiguity and prompt questions.
-Personalised, technique-specific comments outperform generic statements and drive faster improvement.
+Personalised, technique-specific comments can help students improve faster than generic statements.
+This mix gives students something to act on now, and something to revisit before the next assessment.

 What gets in the way of effective feedback?